-BlockDown 3.0 starts with the Halloween concept! - Somag News
+BlockDown 3.0 Starts With The Halloween Concept! - Somag News

-which will be held on the 3rd and visitors will experience unique moments with Halloween concept Blockdown 3.0 Virtual Conference and Turkey will reach thousands of people from around the world.
-The names to speak at the event, which took the pulse of the blockchain and crypto money sectors and broke records all over the world, began to be determined.
+3rd edition of which will be organized and it will give its visitors unique moments with Halloween concept Blockdown 3.0 Virtual Conference and Turkey will reach thousands of people from around the world.
+The names to speak at the event, which took the pulse of the blockchain and crypto money sectors and broke watch records all over the world, began to be determined.

 The third event of the BlockDown Virtual Conference, which will host important names from the blockchain and crypto money industries, can be watched “free” all over the world.
 Over the past 2 welcomes tens of thousands from Turkey in the event activity, history of Halloween (Halloween) to the concept of going to the following changes coincided with the virtual conference will offer an impressive experience.
 The speakers of the event, which will be broadcast continuously for 48 hours all over the world, began to become clear.